rcraggs/learn-some-java/material/pluralsight-notes.md

 - It's not that common to have one constructor call another.
 It's worth knowing but don't worry about the rules too much.

+## More about data types

+- **String Class** - something they don't mention here is that you can convert a String into an array of characters.
+This is very useful especially for the exercises you're going to do because you know how to loop over arrays.
+Look here for information on that - http://www.tutorialspoint.com/java/java_string_tochararray.htm
+- **String Equality** - What matters for you at the moment is that to compare two strings you usually want to do string1.equals(string2).
+Don't worry about `intern` at the moment.
 # Java Core

 ## Working with Collections